 Was it important that the book didn’t have a typical ‘happily ever after?’

 Yes.
 I think this makes the story real and conveys the point the rest of the book had been putting across.
 The narrative would not have held as much weight if we got the desired outcome of the officer being prosecuted.
 The reality is, the officer was not prosecuted because this is what usually happens ‘in real life’.
-It’s important to know that, a lot of the time, life doesn’t have the happily ever afters but instead gives us a lesson to learn from.
+It’s important to that I read this as a white reader knowing that the risk of police brutality to myself is basically non-existent.
+It’s important for me to read these narratives and learn about the struggles outside my own so I can use my voice to be an ally.

 Do we think our reactions were affected as we are British readers and there are cultural differences between our own experiences and, for example, the school systems and legal systems we have read about in this book?

 I’d like to think my emotional reactions to this book were that of a rational human being.
 Anyone with a reaction other than shock, horror, or anger to the main issues in this book should take a look at themselves.
 However, I think there certainly was an added shock factor that comes from the cultural differences between British and American cultures.
 As a British reader it is still madness to me that people can simply be running around neighbourhoods with guns.
 The idea that Starr was very aware she could have been shot by a police officer for essentially no reason at all is insanity to me as our regular police aren’t just wondering around with guns.
 When I first moved to London I was shocked to see police officers carrying guns because that is not a standard feature of police uniform here.
-The idea that students could simply stage a mass walkout at school is massively different to the way our secondary schools are run.
+The idea that students could simply stage a mass walkout at school is also massively different to the way our secondary schools are run.
 Riots are not a common feature of UK society.
 In fact they make national news on the rare occasion that they do happen.
+However this book has helped me to understand why riots happen and are the way people raise their voices.
+This has also made me think a lot about how racism punctuates British society too and I really need to work on learning more about the systemic problems present in my own country.

 This book gives a very strong message to use our voice.
 Do we use our own voices enough to contribute to society?

 This book has made me think about what I actually do to use my voice.
 I do voluntary work with Girl Guiding UK so I guess I use my voice to empower and lead young girls.
 However this left me thinking, is that enough?
-Do we have to speak out on a world stage to be using our voice effectively or is the point more that we should just be aware of the power of our voice and not choose to refrain from using it?
+We should be aware of the power of our voice and not choose to refrain from using it.

 I think there is always a way to do more and it’s good that I am more aware of this now.